-With 2024 well underway, there are plenty of questions.
+With 2025 well underway, there are plenty of questions.
 What will happen with the global economy?
-Will the stock market continue its recovery?
-Will interest rates start to come down?
+Will volatility return to the stock market?
+What will happen next with interest rates?
 While we can never know the future, it can be valuable to focus on things we can control—taxes, for example.
 While you generally can't avoid taxes, you may be able to reduce them with a bit of thoughtful planning.

 Here are 7 tax-smart steps to consider early in the year that are designed to help you keep more of your money—and put your savings in a position to grow too.